ddmin/CodeSnippets/README.md

 # CodeSnippets

-a whole lot of code snippets
+A whole lot of random stuff.